 The Security Proxy acts as a proxy for terminal sessions and provides token-based access control, routing encrypted network traffic to and from user workstations.
 The Security Proxy Server can be installed on the same server as the Administrative Server or on another system.

-To set up the Security Proxy for client authorization, pass through, end-to-end SSL/TLS, and end-to-end SSH security connections, see Connect to Hosts using the Security Proxy Add-On.
+To set up the Security Proxy for client authorization, pass through, end-to-end TLS, and end-to-end SSH security connections, see Connect to Hosts using the Security Proxy Add-On.

 Terminal ID Manager Add-On

 You can use the Terminal ID Management Add-On to monitor a pool of resource IDs that a client can use to establish a host session, thereby eliminating the need to create configurations for every client.
 The Terminal ID Manager enables you to pool terminal IDs, track ID usage, and manage inactivity timeout values for specific users, thus conserving terminal ID resources and significantly reducing operating expenses.
-The Terminal ID Manager can be installed on the same server as the Administrative Server or on another system using either the automated installer or a manual installation.
+The Terminal ID Manager can be installed on the same server as the Administrative Server or on another system.
 See Set Up Terminal ID Management for Reflection Desktop Sessions.

 Automated Sign-On for Mainframe Add-On